lokesh1729/blog.lokesh1729.com/cljma5x4y000109l23o5ec3jd.md

 ---

-In this blog post, I want to share the investment options I choose for the financial year FY2023-24.
+In this blog post, I am sharing all my investment options across different goals for FY2023-24.
+I have written a similar [blog post for FY2022-23](https://blog.lokesh1729.com/personal-finance-my-investment-options-for-fy2022-23).

 # Emergency Fund

-Earlier, I invested in liquid funds for an emergency fund, despite they have given the instant redemption feature the returns are very low.
+In FY2022-23, I invested in liquid funds for an emergency fund, despite they have given the instant redemption feature the returns are very low.
 So, for this year, I want to go for money market funds because they are offering good returns and I don't want an instant redemption feature.

 ![Emergency Fund](https://cdn.hashnode.com/res/hashnode/image/upload/v1688353536492/55a299b2-4481-4c3c-bb64-6e163bfb2a46.png align="center")

 I have shortlisted only two funds.
 Even though nippon has 5-star ratings from both agencies, the risk is moderate according to ValueResearch.
-So, I went ahead with "Tata Money Market Fund".
+So, I went ahead with [Tata Money Market Fund](https://www.valueresearchonline.com/funds/1731/tata-money-market-fund-regular-plan/).

 # Short Term Goals